martinthomson/escape-report/draft-thomson-escape-report.md

 applicability.

 However, the discussion ultimately concluded that providing non-repudiation in retrospect is challenging.
-Signing keys are not expected to be acceptable for long periods.
+Signing keys are not expected to remain secure for long periods.
 If keys are leaked afterwards, an attacker could retroactively generate fraudulent signatures.
 Alternative solutions were discussed, such as providing independent archives for the same data, using consensus protocols, or